-Permafrost is the carbon-rich frozen soil that covers 24 percent of Northern Hemisphere land area.
+Permafrost is the carbon-rich frozen soil that covers 24 percent of the Northern Hemisphere land area.
 Across the globe, from Alaska to Siberia, permafrost holds more carbon than has ever been released by humans.
 Right now, permafrost keeps carbon safely locked away, but as global temperatures warm, permafrost thaws and releases greenhouse gases to the atmosphere.
 Carbon from thawing permafrost had been omitted from many models and reports that informed international climate policy.

 Researchers synthesized on-the-ground observations of CO2 emissions to assess current and future winter carbon losses from the northern permafrost regions.
 They estimate a contemporary loss of 1.7 million metric tons of carbon from the permafrost region during the winter season (October through April).
 That loss is greater than the average growing season carbon uptake for this region estimated from process models (1.0 million metric tons of carbon taken up per year).
 Extending model predictions to warmer conditions in 2100 indicates that winter CO2 emissions could increase 17 percent under a moderate mitigation scenario (RCP 4.5) but could rise 41 percent under a business-as-usual emissions scenario (RCP 8.5).

 “Considering the vast amount of land within the world’s permafrost regions, it is difficult to gauge how quickly ecosystems are changing.
 The research resulting from this project could inform government decision-making on climate action to see the impacts of winter warming on the export of carbon under different climatic scenarios” said Dr. Rezanezhad.

 For more on this study, read Arctic Shifts to Carbon Source.